Weighted averages of arithmetic functions and applications to equidistribution and ergodic theory: Introduction

-We say two functions $f\colon [a,\infty)\to\R$ and $g\colon [b,\infty)\to\R$ are \define{eventually identical} if there exists $c\geq \max\{a,b\}$ such that $f(x)=g(x)$ for all $x\in [c,\infty)$.
-This yields a natural equivalence relation on the set of all real-valued functions defined on some interval $[a,\infty)$.
+We say that two functions $f\colon [a,\infty)\to\R$ and $g\colon [b,\infty)\to\R$ are \define{eventually identical} if there exists $c\geq \max\{a,b\}$ such that $f(x)=g(x)$ for all $x\in [c,\infty)$.
+This yields a natural equivalence relation on the set of all real-valued continuous functions which are defined for all sufficiently large real arguments.
 A \define{germ at $\infty$} of real-valued functions is an equivalence class under this relation.
-Note that the operations of pointwise addition, pointwise multiplication, and differentiation of real-valued functions extend in a natural way to germs at $\infty$.
+Note that the operations of pointwise addition and pointwise multiplication of real-valued continuous functions extend in a natural way to germs at $\infty$.
+Under these operations, the set of all germs at $\infty$ forms a commutative ring.

-A \define{Hardy field} is a field $\mathcal{H}$ of germs at $\infty$ of real-valued differentiable functions that is closed under differentiation, in the sense that if the germ at $\infty$ of a differentiable function belongs to $\mathcal{H}$ then so does the germ at $\infty$ of its derivative.
+A \define{Hardy field} $\mathcal{H}$ is any subfield of this ring that is closed under differentiation, in the sense that if the germ at $\infty$ of a differentiable function belongs to $\mathcal{H}$ then so does the germ at $\infty$ of its derivative.
 Typical examples of Hardy fields include the field of rational functions, and the field of logarithmico-exponential functions (i.e., the smallest field closed under compositions and containing all polynomials, $\log(x)$, and $\exp(x)$).
 By abuse of language, we say a function $f\colon [a,\infty)\to\R$ belongs to a Hardy field if its germ at $\infty$ belongs to a Hardy field.
 Examples include functions such as $x^c$ for $c\in\R$, $x\log(x)$, or $\exp(\sqrt{\log x})$).
 It is a classical fact that functions belonging to a Hardy field are eventually monotone.
 In particular, this means that highly oscillatory functions such as $\sin(x)$ do not belong to any Hardy field.
 For more information on Hardy fields, see \cite{Boshernitzan81,Boshernitzan82,Boshernitzan94} or \cite[Section~2]{Frantzikinakis09}.

 We are now ready to formulate one of the main applications of \cref{thm_main}.

 \begin{theorem} Let $h$ be a Hardy field function with polynomial growth (i.e., there exist $c,d\geq 1$ such that $|h(x)|\leq x^d$ for all $x\in [c,\infty)$).
 Assume $\vartheta\colon \N\to\N$ satisfies \eqref{gaussian_condition} for some $L\in\mathscr{L}$.
 The following are equivalent: \begin{enumerate}[label=(\roman{enumi}),ref=(\roman{enumi}),leftmargin=*] \item The sequence $(h(\vartheta(n)))_{n\in \N}$ is uniformly distributed mod~$1$. \item One of the following two (mutually exclusive) conditions is satisfied: \begin{enumerate}[label=(\alph{enumii}),ref=(\alph{enumii}),leftmargin=*] \item $\lim_{x\to\infty} \frac{|h(x)-p(x)|}{x \log x}=\infty$ for all $p(x)\in \Q[x]$; \item $\lim_{x\to\oo}\frac{|h(x)-p(x)|}{\sqrt{x}}=\oo$ for each $p(x)\in \Q[x]$ and there exists $q(x)\in \Q[x]$ such that $\lim_{x\to\oo}\frac{|h(x)-q(x)|}{x}<\oo$. \end{enumerate} \end{enumerate} \end{theorem}